mohsin-khan07/ChainSurge/README.md

-# BlockScan - Ethereum Block Explorer
+# Chain Surge - Ethereum Block Explorer

-Blockscan gives you the latest blocks and transactions mined on the Ethereum network.
-You can enter any Ethereum address on the search bar to get the ETH balance in real time.
-The app also shows the latest Gas price on the network.
+Chain Surge is an Ethereum block explorer web application offering users a comprehensive and intuitive interface for seamless exploration of the Ethereum blockchain.

+Benefiting from real-time data updates, effortlessly navigate through blocks, transactions, and addresses to gain valuable insights into the network's dynamic activity.

+Whether you're keen on monitoring Ethereum prices or checking gas prices, Chain Surge serves as your go-to tool, providing a rich and smooth Ethereum exploration experience.

-The project is made using React + Vite and uses alchemy-sdk and ethers.js library to pull the data from the Ethereum network.
+Developed with React.js for the front-end, Chain Surge leverages Alchemy SDK, Ethers.js library, and CoinCap API to pull data from the network.

-You can check out the live app here - https://chainsurge.netlify.app/
+Check the live app here - https://chainsurge.netlify.app/

 Cheers🍻